 COVERING YOUR BASES

-Rebecca Almon, director at Ireland Stapleton Pryor & Pascoe, said that for companies with environmental obligations, “the number one goal is to comply if you can comply.”
+Rebecca Almon, a director at Ireland Stapleton Pryor & Pascoe, said that for companies with environmental obligations, “the number one goal is to comply if you can comply.”

 If COVID-19 makes it impossible to comply with regulatory obligations, the next goal is to document any violations and how they’re related to the pandemic, as well as the steps taken to remedy the situation.
 Keeping good records is a crucial step if companies want to benefit from the leniency, but it’s one that might face some resistance, according to Riese.